Henni Zuël: Early life and amateur career

-2008: turning professional
+Professional career

-In early 2008, Zuël realised a lifetime's ambition by turning professional and immediately joined the Ladies European Tour, playing her first professional match in the Turkish Ladies Open.
+In 2008, Zuël turned professional.
+She joined the Ladies European Tour, playing her first professional match in the Turkish Ladies Open.

 Zuël remarked upon her professional goals.
 "I want to be European No. 1 and then world No. 1 - without a doubt.
 It is just more hard work to get there.
 More enjoyable hard work.
 I just love practising and love trying to improve.
 I spend five to eight hours practising every day and then another two hours in the gym.
 Tiger has changed the game technically but also in terms of fitness and flexibility.
 That has helped so much."